azimgivron/azimgivron.github.io/content/_index.md

       title: '📚 My PhD'
       subtitle: ''
       text: |-
-        Matrix completion using deep neural networks via advanced optimization techniques This research aims to develop a matrix completion framework incorporating both Euclidean and non-Euclidean methodologies to effectively capture complex data structures.
+        This thesis investigates the integration of advanced smoothing strategies—most notably proximal gradient methods and forward–backward splitting—into modern deep learning architectures and generative modeling frameworks.
+The central objective is to exploit these optimization techniques to improve stability, convergence behavior, and interpretability in high-dimensional learning problems.

-        Nonsmooth regularization techniques, such as the $\ell_1$-norm and nuclear norm, are integrated to promote sparsity and low-rank structure in the reconstructed matrices.
-To address the resulting optimization challenges, advanced smoothing strategies—specifically proximal gradient methods and forward-backward splitting—are employed.
+        The methodological contribution lies in adapting classical operator-splitting schemes to neural models, enabling controlled regularization and structured sparsity while preserving expressiveness.
+These techniques allow complex models to incorporate domain-specific priors through proximal operators, facilitating more robust training in settings where data are noisy, incomplete, or inherently constrained.

-        By combining deep modeling with robust mathematical optimization, the proposed approach is designed to enhance imputation accuracy, particularly in the presence of irregular and high-dimensional data.
-The method will be validated on real-world datasets from recommendation systems and biomedical domains, such as rare diseases and gene prioritization, demonstrating improved performance over traditional techniques.
+        The practical relevance of this work spans multiple areas in computational biology and biomedical data science.
+In gene prioritization, the proposed methods aim to improve the ranking of candidate genes by enforcing biologically meaningful structures and smoothing noisy association signals.
+In drug discovery, the same framework supports more reliable generative models for molecular design by promoting physically consistent representations and reducing the instability often observed in traditional generative training regimes.
     design:
       columns: '1'
-  - block: collection
+  # - block: collection
-    content:
+  #   content:
-      title: Recent Publications
+  #     title: Recent Publications
-      text: ''
+  #     text: ''
-      filters:
+  #     filters:
-        folders:
+  #       folders:
-          - publications
+  #         - publications
-        exclude_featured: false
+  #       exclude_featured: false
-    design:
+  #   design:
-      view: citation
+  #     view: citation
   - block: collection
     id: blog
     content: